image of typewriter. short vs longform content, magnetise audience, woman holding magnet to images of clients, longform magnetising

 A small taste from a six-course, mouth-watering Michelin menu.

-Content that doesn't have underlying second agendas -- just the value in itself of providing useful information, the olive branch for connection, and simply giving a satisfaction to someone that it's time well spent to take it in.
+Content that doesn't have underlying second agendas -- no hooks, no attention-grabs, no instant gratification -- just the value in itself of providing useful information.
+An olive branch for emotional connection.
+Simply giving the satisfaction to someone that it's truly time well spent absorbing.

 That's the exact feeling I want to provide your clients, audience, or anybody crossing your path.

-The feeling that you, and what you offer or serve, are inexplicably valuable.
+The feeling that you (and what you offer or serve) are undeniably valuable.

-Short-form can absolutely pave the way towards this, again there's no doubt.
+Short-form can absolutely pave the way towards impact, again there's no doubt.

-But if you're missing the long-form, the substance, the offering for them to absorb fully into what you offer, a transparency to what that feels like for them?
-The impact you make holds less magnitude.
+But if you're missing out on the long-form, the substance, the offering for them to absorb fully into what you offer... a transparency to what that feels like for them?
+Then you're leaving a deeper impact on the table, and you hold less magnitude.

 Trust me... you want the magnitude.